What are Equity Accounts?

-Additional Paid-In Capital is another term for contributed surplus, the same as is described above.
+Additional Paid-In Capital is another term for contributed surplus, the same as described above.

 #5 Retained Earnings

-Retained Earnings is the portion of net income that is not paid out as dividends to shareholders but retained for reinvesting or to pay off future obligations.
+Retained Earnings is the portion of net income that is not paid out as dividends to shareholders.
+It is instead retained for reinvesting in the business or to pay off future obligations.

 #6 Other Comprehensive Income

-Other comprehensive income is excluded from net income on the income statement and consists of income that has not been realized yet.
-For example, unrealized gains or losses on securities that have not yet been sold would be reflected in other comprehensive income.
-Once the securities are sold the gain/loss will then move into net income on the income statement.
+Other comprehensive income is excluded from net income on the income statement because it consists of income that has not been realized yet.
+For example, unrealized gains or losses on securities that have not yet been sold are reflected in other comprehensive income.
+Once the securities are sold, then the realized gain/loss is moved into net income on the income statement.

-Treasury stock is a contra-equity account and represents the amount of common stock that the company has purchased back from the investors.
+Treasury stock is a contra-equity account.
+It represents the amount of common stock that the company has purchased back from investors.
 This is reflected in the books as a deduction from total equity.

 Thank you for reading this guide to the various types of equity accounts on a company’s balance sheet.
 To help you on your path to becoming a Certified Financial Analyst, CFI has many additional resources to help you on your way: